tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 ## Introduction

 Many blockchain networks use, or intend to use, cryptographic tokens ("tokens" or "digital assets") for various purposes.
-These purposes include as an incentive for network participants to contribute computing power to the network; or to gain access to certain goods, services or other network functionality.
+These purposes include an incentive for network participants to contribute computing power to the network; or to gain access to certain goods, services or other network functionality.
 Some promoters of such a network sell tokens, or the right to receive tokens once the network has launched.
 They then use the sales proceeds to finance development and maintenance of the networks.